 - Is NDSU the right learning environment for me?
 Too big?
 Too small?

 - Do I have an undetected learning disability?

 - Am I getting the appropriate assistance for a diagnosed learning disability?

 Petitioning for Readmission

-If the petition is approved, the student may register but will be readmitted on probation.
-Students readmitted on academic probation must achieve the minimum grade point average required for their classification at the end of the returning semester to avoid being re-suspended.
-Suspended students may not transfer course work into NDSU that was completed during the suspension period.
-The Petition for Readmission form is available at www.ndsu.edu/registrar/forms/reactivate.
+If the petition is approved, the student is readmitted on probation.
+Students readmitted on academic probation must achieve the required minimum grade point average at the end of the returning semester to avoid being re-suspended.
+The Petition for Readmission form is available at www.ndsu.edu/registrar/forms/reactivation.

 Extenuating Circumstances/Appealing Academic Regulations

-A student who has been suspended may appeal the suspension if there were extenuating circumstances which impacted academic performance that were beyond the student’s control.
-Extenuating circumstances must be documented and may include but not limited to an illness or death in the family.
-Should extenuating circumstances exist, an Appeal for Exception to Academic Suspension must be submitted in writing at the Office of Registration and Records no later than the close of business on the following semester start date.
+A student who has been suspended may appeal the suspension if conditions are met.
+Documented extenuating circumstances beyond the student's control may include (but not limited to) an illness or death in the family.
+Should extenuating circumstances and an minimum GPA exist, an Appeal for Exception to Academic Suspension must be submitted in writing to the Office of Registration and Records by the dates indicated on the form (except summer).

 The suspension appeal form is available at www.ndsu.edu/registrar/forms/suspappeal.

 Students seeking a retroactive withdraw due to extenuating circumstances must complete and submit an Appeal for Exception to Academic Regulations along with documentation to verify the facts of the appeal.
 Appeals submitted without documentation will not be reviewed as there is no way to verify if the explanation of the appeal is accurate and true.